 Facts about washing machines

-While most people use washing machines every day, they are not aware of facts about washing machines.
-Here are some of the fantastic facts about washing machines:
+While most people use washing machines every day, they are not aware of the facts about washing machines.
+Here are some of the fantastic points about washing machines:

 - The first washing machines came about in 1760 and were made of a wooden box operated by hand and filled with clothes.

-- Scholars now acknowledge that washing machines played a significant role in women’s lives since they reduced the amount of time women spend doing their house chores.
+- Scholars now acknowledge that washing machines played a significant role in women’s lives since they reduced the number of time women spends doing their house chores.

 - While the modern washing machine first appeared in 1908, its design is still the same as the traditional one.
 More so, the automatic washing machine came about in 1937.